maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 ### File history

-* A file should like as it is crafted as one, not like a history of changes
+* A file should look like it was crafted by a single author, not like a history of changes
 * Don't artificially spread things out that belong together

-### Setters organisation
+### Organization of setter methods

-Chose wisely where to add a new setter; it should not be simply added at the end of the list.
-Maybe the setter is related to another setter or relates to a group.
-In that case it should be placed accordingly.
+Choose wisely where to add a new setter method; it should not be simply added at the end of the list.
+Perhaps the setter is related to another setter or relates to a group.
+In that case it should be placed near related methods.

 * Setter order should reflect order of importance, not historical order
-* Order of _fields_ and order of _setters_ should be **consistent**
+* Ordering of _fields_ and _setters_ should be **consistent**